AymanJabr/YoutubeSummirizationLangchainJS/README.md

 bun dev
 ```

+## Command to test:
+- this is so that we don't have to change the module in tsconfig.json, make sure to have ts-node installed: `npm i -g ts-node`
+- TS_NODE_COMPILER_OPTIONS='{"module":"commonjs"}' ts-node ./src/test-utils.ts

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.